marceloFA/deadlines_app/README.md

 This is a small Django project to register and manage academic Deadlines

 Here are the current django apps that compose this project
-- tasks (related to academic tasks mangement)
+- events (related to academic events mangement)
-- submissions ( manages submissions of tasks to academic events)
+- submissions ( manages submissions of papers to academic events)
 - users (related to the Student that can signup to use this app)